 Wrapping It All Up

 I hope this lesson on mortgage amortization has been helpful.
 Knowledge is power so keep this information in mind when buying a home or deciding a payment plan for your existing home.
 As a fee-only financial planner, I would love to talk to you if you need help.
 Working through this type of exercise as part of an overall larger financial life plan is what I do.
-Get in touch to see how we can help you maximize your money to achieve your personal goals.
+Start Here to see how we can help you maximize your money to achieve your personal goals.

 Question?
 Comments?
 Let me know in the comments section below.